Harry Potter’s online queue and play script release

 Of course, he could now simply buy the script, which is actually on sale at the front counter of the leading London newsagent chain WH Smith.
 But there’s been a peculiar fan backlash against this: as the Daily Telegraph reported, they're outraged that the Cursed Child script is, in fact, a script.
 Comments that they are making include: “Rowling, you owe your fans a BOOK!
 I like to rename this Harry Potter and the great scam” and “Can't read this script version.
 Very disappointed—didn’t know this script version was what I was going to get.
 Hope I can find a non-script version.”

-A First Look Inside Harry Potter and the Cursed Child
+Take a Look at Harry Potter and the Cursed Child

 Ben Brantley takes an extended London theatre trip